Slyp05/Unity_ModifiableFloat/README.md

-### This is a now an asset on the Unity store !
+### This is a now an asset on the Unity store with many more features !
 Link and informations here:
 ### https://justetools.com/concurrent-value/

 # Unity_ModifiableFloat